 Before You Apply

 Proposals are short, not to exceed 3 single-spaced (12-pt type) pages, and include a brief budget justification and references.
 References can be in an abbreviated format (e.g., Science or Nature style).
-In addition to the 3 page proposal, please include a current CV for all PIs for Seed Grants and Working Groups.
-For Graduate Student Awards, only the applicant CV is needed.
-The proposal and CV(s) should be uploaded in a single PDF.
+In addition to the 3 page proposal, please include the applicant’s current CV.
+The proposal and CV should be uploaded in a single PDF.

 Proposals should be organized as follows, all within the 3 page limit: